-Under the Leasehold Refom, Housing & Urban Development Act 1993 you are entitled to extend your lease by an additional 90 years on top of the unexpired term.
+Under the Leasehold Reform, Housing & Urban Development Act 1993 you are entitled to extend your lease by an additional 90 years on top of the unexpired term.
 However it may be possible to negotiate a longer extended lease with your landlord.

-Interested in an extended lease?
+Want to extend your lease?
 Contact us today

 - call us free on FREEPHONE 0800 1404544 or